You don’t have to share their genes to be their family.

 How to apply

-Below are the steps you will complete for the application process.
-Each regional office has their own process in place, so please contact the intake office serving your area to confirm your next steps.
+Follow the steps below to complete the application process.
+Note, each regional office has their own process in place, so contact the intake office serving your area to confirm your next steps.

 Step 1.
 Contact a local office

 Contact your local Child and Family Services office or Delegated First Nation Agency to begin the adoption process.
-Or you can contact [email protected] to find out who the adoption intake worker is for your community.
+Or email [email protected] to find out who the adoption intake worker is for your community.

 After contacting your regional adoption intake representative, you may be invited to an information session.
 At this session, you will learn: